Lana Yu

 Please tell me your name, age, and where you were born?

-My name is Yu Lana.
-I was born on March 14, 1952.
-I was born in Daegu.
-Yes, I immigrated to LA in 1976.
-I am the youngest of three siblings, one brother and two sisters in my family.
+My name is Lana Yu.
+I was born on March 14, 1952, in Daegu, South Korea.
+I immigrated to L.A. in 1976.
+I am the youngest of three siblings: one brother and two sisters.
 My father died before I immigrated.
 I immigrated with my mother.

 What were your dreams, hopes, or a dream job as a child?

 I immigrated when I was 23 years old.
-So I always lived as a Korean.
+I’ve always lived as a Korean.

 What did you major in?

-Yes, do you mean when I was in college?
-I didn't go to college.
-So I don't have a major, but I always sang.
-And then I did a lot of other things.
-I immigrated here when I was 23 and I got married here at 25.
-So I had a lot of experience.
-I worked at a bank, worked at the LA City Hall, and I also wanted to run a business, so I ran a women's clothing store.
+I didn’t go to college, so I didn’t have a major.
+But I always sang and did a lot of other things.
+I got married here [in the United States] at 25.
+So I’ve had a lot of experiences.
+I worked at a bank and at the Los Angeles City Hall.
+I also wanted to run a business, so I opened a women’s clothing store.
 What else?
-I also ran a dry cleaners and also a wig shop.
+I also ran a dry cleaners and a wig shop.
 I did a lot of other things that many Korean immigrants liked to do.
-And what I did was retire after 23 years as a dealer at the Las Vegas casino.
-A lot, right?
+I eventually retired after working as a dealer at a Las Vegas casino for 23 years.
+That’s quite a lot, isn’t it?

-Can you tell us about being a Las Vegas casino dealer?
+Can you tell us about your time as a Las Vegas casino dealer?

 Now the job’s all about money.
-So I met so many people.
-You meet dozens to nearly 100 people a day, every day.
-So this person is going to tip this person well and this person won't.
+I met so many people.
+You meet dozens, if not nearly 100, people a day, every day.
+So this person is going to tip this person well, and this person won’t.
 I found out right away.
-I used to play games like 21, blackjack, roulette, etc. I worked at a casino called Silverton.
+I used to play games like blackjack (21) and roulette.
+I worked at the Silverton Casino.

 Can you tell us about the difficulties and the good things that came along with the job?

-I'll talk about the hard part first.
-The hard part is that the dealer job is a technical job.
-It's always the same task.
+I’ll talk about the hard part first.
+The hard part is that the dealer’s job is technical.
+It’s always the same task.
 You don’t develop anything new.
-So it's very boring.
-And all the cigarette smoke.
-I had a hard time because of this.
-You have to check into work all the time and cannot be late, even if it's just three minutes late.
-Because there are three shifts.
-So I absolutely cannot be late, so that other people can go home.
-That's why I couldn’t be late.
-Things like that are very… wow.
-You can't make mistakes in that job.
-After all, it’s deeply related to money.
-So those things were a little hard, and it was something I hated.
-The next good thing was that I met a lot of people.
-People from all over the world.
-It's really interesting and fun to meet a lot of people.
-Time flies by fast when you talk with them.
+So it’s very boring.
+And all the cigarette smoke!
+I had a hard time because of that.
+You have to check in at work all the time and cannot even be three minutes late.
+There are three shifts.
+I absolutely could not be late so that other people could go home.

 How long have you been living in Koreatown?

-I immigrated to Koreatown and lived [here] for 17 years before moving to Las Vegas.
+I immigrated to Koreatown and lived [here in the States] for 17 years before moving to Las Vegas.
 I lived there and came back 5 years ago after retiring.

 Do you think Koreatown is a good place to live?

-Definitely a good place.
+It is definitely a good place to live.
 There are great markets and also so many restaurants.
-Oh, it's so nice to eat in those.
-Korean markets are such an outstanding place to shop in.
-And on a bigger scale, the weather in LA and California.
-I didn't know when I lived here.
-I didn't know it was this good.
-But once I moved to another state and I came back, this place is like heaven.
+Oh, it’s so nice to eat in those places!
+Korean markets are such outstanding places to shop.
+On a bigger scale, the weather in Los Angeles and California — I didn’t know it was this good.
+But once I moved to another state and came back, this place is like heaven.
 I love it.
-And after we retire, the benefits for us are much better than other states.
-So I'm very satisfied and happy.
+After we retire, the benefits for us are much better than in other states, so I’m very satisfied and happy.

 What are some important memories that you remember in Koreatown?

-In Koreatown, you get to have meaningful relationships among Korean people.
+In Koreatown, you can build meaningful relationships with Korean people.
 I love that we can have our own culture.
-And because there are so many Korean people, I can meet so many good people.
-I think it's very exciting and a good thing.
+Since there are so many Koreans, I can meet a lot of good people.
+I think it’s very exciting and a good thing.

 Where is your favorite place in Koreatown?

-As you said, you came to America when you were very young, 23 years old, and you got married when you were 25.
+You came to America when you were very young, 23 years old, and you got married when you were 25.
 We want to go deeper into that.
 How was it when you first came?
-What did you learn and what was the hardest part?
+What did you learn?
+What was the hardest part?

 Koreatown is a multicultural space located in one of the most diverse cities in the world.
 Do you think Koreatown is inclusive for the LGBTQIA+ community?
 If so, why do you feel that way?

 There was a couple who always came when I worked at the casino.
 They were a gay couple.
-But they were really cool, tipped well, gentle, humble, and I loved them.
-They were young – they were my son's age around now.
-My son's name is Eli.
-I had some difficulties when Eli came out, of course, but I wondered.
-Wouldn't he be like that cool couple I met?
-That kind of opened me up a little.
-And the other thing is, no matter what the condition was, he was my son and I loved him.
-And I thought, You know, in the end, we're a family.
-There must be a reason why I became his mother.
-So it hasn't been that hard.
-Frankly, I thought what can I do for him from now on?
-How can I help him in a world where he can be fairly ignored?
-I thought…
+They were really cool, tipped well, gentle, humble, and I loved them.
+They were young – they were around my son’s age now.
+My son’s name is Eli.
+I had some difficulties when Eli came out, of course, but I wondered, Won’t he become like that wonderful couple I met?
+That kind of opened my heart up a little.

-How did the rest of your family, people around you, react?
+How did the rest of your family and the people around you react?

-It wasn’t so hard, telling this news to non-Koreans.
-They were very open.
-But for Koreans… I couldn't easily open up to Koreans.
-I always had a conflict within myself on whether or not I should tell them or not.
-But one day, I realized that I was being very cowardly.
-Because my son, who I love, is a very healthy and [a] very good boy.
-Why should I be ashamed of him, just for being gay?
-I suddenly thought, I am so wrong.
-So I didn’t have a hard time after that.
+I didn’t have a hard time after that.
 I told my friends at church that my son had come out.
-But now there were people who heard the news and just said nothing.
-Others said that it’s okay and patted me on the back, adding that every kid has the right to be happy.
-And there were people who said, "How did that happen?"
+Now there were people who heard the news and just said nothing.
+Others said it was okay and patted me on the back, adding that every kid has the right to be happy.
+And there were people who said, “How did that happen?”
 The reactions were all different.
-But the truth is, it doesn't matter what they think.
-No matter what they think, all I care about are the thoughts of my son and those around us who love us.
-There's no reason for me to care about other people's thoughts.
-Since then, I started looking for people who were on the same page as me.
-People I could relate to and become friends with.
+The truth is, it doesn’t matter what they think.
+No matter what they think, all I care about are my son’s thoughts and those of the people around us who love us.
+There’s no reason for me to care about other people’s thoughts.
+From then on, I started looking for people who were on the same page as me, people I could relate to and become friends with.

-When did you join PFLAG and how did you make up your mind about it?
+When did you join PFLAG?
+How did you make up your mind about it?
 Can you tell us more about it?

-Honestly, when somebody told me about PFLAG, I asked what PFLAG was.
-Then, I heard it was called "Parents, Families, and Friends of Lesbians and Gays."
-So, it hasn't been long since I learned about them and started to work with other people at PFLAG.
-Some time ago, there was a documentary movie called "The Way to You" from Korea.
-When all my family members went to watch that movie, I met a lot of parents who are working at PFLAG, so I signed up with them and received a lot of information.
-So when I go to PFLAG and if we have a meeting, we can talk about everything – all our experiences.
-Honestly, I feel like sometimes, even my own family can't accept me/can't accept us.
-But, I feel like the people in PFLAG are a real family.
-They try their best to understand and accept me.
-So, I think about how comfortable my son would feel when he visits here.
-All things said, I feel very lucky to have met PFLAG.
+Honestly, when somebody told me about PFLAG, I asked what it was.
+Then, I heard it stood for “Parents, Families, and Friends of Lesbians and Gays.”
+It hasn’t been long since I learned about them and started working with others at PFLAG.
+Some time ago, there was a documentary movie called “Coming to You” from Korea.
+When all my family members went to see that movie, I met a lot of parents who worked at PFLAG, so I signed up with them and received a lot of information.

 Do you have anything in common with the people at PFLAG?

 People in PFLAG all probably joined for the same reason.
 In PFLAG, you have the opportunity to learn a lot.
-You see, when Eli first came out, I wanted to know more about LGBTQ, so I went to the Korean bookstore, but I couldn't find any books related to it.
+You see, when my son first came out, I wanted to learn more about the LGBTQ community, so I went to the Korean bookstore, but I couldn’t find any books on the topic.
 There were no books about homosexuals in the Korean bookstore.
-I could only find a book through the newspaper.
-Like that, I’ve been learning a lot by sharing with each other at PFLAG.
-I understand that my children are not wrong, just different from others.
-Things like these, make me think that the experience so far has been very good.
-Spending time with them, I learned that there are so many things I can do.
-I thought about becoming an LGBTQ activist now.
-I met a lot of activists there.
+I could only find a book mentioned in the newspaper.

 Were there any difficulties that you felt in common with the group?

 There is one.
-Even when we get together, we don't usually put up signs outside in public.
-Because there are anti-[LBTQIA+] people.
-There was an actual incident.
-There was a shooting incident, a shooting incident over at a gay bar.
-Things like that could be considered to be a difficulty.
-Also, when we take pictures of people, I only take pictures of people who say that it's okay for them to be related to an LGBTQ issue.
+Even when we get together, we don’t usually put up signs outside in public because there are anti-[LBTQIA+] people.
+There was an actual incident — a shooting incident — over at a gay bar.
+Things like that could be considered a difficulty.
+Also, even when we take photos, we only take them with people who want their photos taken — those who are okay with their faces being shown in connection with [LGBTQIA+] issues.

-Yes, the LGBTQ people in Koreatown.
-Honestly, I thought Koreatown was probably the last place I’ll work in.
-Because I thought it’ll be the hardest place to convince.
+Honestly, I thought Koreatown was probably the last place I’d be active in.
+I thought it would be the hardest place to convince.
 Surprisingly, I heard that there was a workshop like this at KYCC, so I was very proud to have this opportunity to participate and share this story.
-So, my vision and my thoughts for Koreatown have changed a lot.
-So now, I think I'm going to be able to go eat at a Korean restaurant and go to the market comfortably, even if I'm wearing a rainbow badge or a bracelet.
+My vision and thoughts for Koreatown have changed a lot.
+Now, I think I’m going to be able to go eat at a Korean restaurant and go to the market comfortably, even if I’m wearing a rainbow badge or a bracelet.

 Who do you think helped you the most?

-The one who helped.
-It was my mother.
+The one who helped [me the most] was my mother.
 Of course, all mothers help and do everything for their children, but there was something my mother always said.
-“Make sure you go to the funeral.”
-My mother always taught me – taught me about my lifestyle, my philosophy, and everything else.
-I was taught a lot of things by my mother.
+‘Make sure you go to the funeral.’
+My mother always taught me — taught me about my lifestyle, my philosophy, and everything else.
+She taught me a lot of things.

 What do you like the most about your children?